mozilla/build-a-b/README.architecture.md

 - Server-first rendering: prefer Server Components and fetch on server where possible.
 - Islands for interactivity: only hydrate client code where required.
 - Co-locate: component, styles, tests, and stories in the same folder.
-- Centralize queries and types:
-  - Place GROQ queries in `packages/web/src/lib/sanity/queries.ts`.
-  - Keep content type definitions / zod schemas in `packages/web/src/lib/sanity/types.ts`.
 - Theming: put shared tokens and presets in `packages/ui` and load presets at the root layout.
 - ADRs: use `/adr/NNN-title.md` for any stack or heavy dependency changes.

 ## Anti-patterns (avoid)
-- Fetching Sanity content directly from client components.
 - Large, untyped Client Components that contain most application logic.
-- Scattering ad-hoc fetch logic across pages instead of centralized query modules.
+- Scattering ad-hoc fetch logic across pages instead of centralized modules.
 - Adding heavy third-party libraries without an ADR and owner sign-off.

 ## Non-functional considerations